 Baker's Bounty Breads & pastries from Union County, NJ

-Consider Bardwell Goat and cows milk cheeses from Rutland County, VT
+Consider Bardwell Farm Animal Welfare Approved raw cow and goat milk cheeses, and wood-fired maple syrup from Rutland County, VT

 DiPaola Turkeys Turkey from Mercer County, NJ